 But the accompanying instructions leave a little to be desired.
 So I’ve prepared this article to help you get the best out of your monitor.
 There’s a lot of words and very few pictures, so brace yourself.
 I’ve made it as comprehensive as I possibly can.

-Please note: I make several recommendations herein that the color Experts will not agree with.
+Please note: I make several recommendations herein that the Colour Experts will not agree with.
 I ask you to trust my experience.
 If you want to know how comfortable a car is, do you ask the engineer who designed the seats, or the cabbie who drives it twelve hours per day?

 Important update – please read

 If you have a Mac running Lion, this tutorial doesn’t apply to you, I’m afraid.
 X-Rite have released a different version of the software for Lion users.

 1. Warm up the monitor